Law of large numbers

+The law of large numbers only applies to the average of the results obtained from repeated trials and claims that this average converges to the expected value; it does not claim that the sum of n results gets close to the expected value times n as n increases.

+Throughout its history, many mathematicians have refined this law.
+Today, the law of large numbers is used in many fields including statistics, probability theory, economics, and insurance.

 Examples

-For example, a single roll of a fair, six-sided die produces one of the numbers 1, 2, 3, 4, 5, or 6, each with equal probability.
-Therefore, the expected value of the average of the rolls is:
+For example, a single roll of a six-sided dice produces one of the numbers 1, 2, 3, 4, 5, or 6, each with equal probability.
+Therefore, the expected value of the roll is:

 According to the law of large numbers, if a large number of six-sided dice are rolled, the average of their values (sometimes called the sample mean) will approach 3.5, with the precision increasing as more dice are rolled.

 It follows from the law of large numbers that the empirical probability of success in a series of Bernoulli trials will converge to the theoretical probability.
 For a Bernoulli random variable, the expected value is the theoretical probability of success, and the average of n such variables (assuming they are independent and identically distributed (i.i.d.)) is precisely the relative frequency.

 For example, a fair coin toss is a Bernoulli trial.
 When a fair coin is flipped once, the theoretical probability that the outcome will be heads is equal to 1/2.
 Therefore, according to the law of large numbers, the proportion of heads in a "large" number of coin flips "should be" roughly 1/2.
 In particular, the proportion of heads after n flips will almost surely converge to 1/2 as n approaches infinity.

 Although the proportion of heads (and tails) approaches 1/2, almost surely the absolute difference in the number of heads and tails will become large as the number of flips becomes large.
 That is, the probability that the absolute difference is a small number approaches zero as the number of flips becomes large.
 Also, almost surely the ratio of the absolute difference to the number of flips will approach zero.
 Intuitively, the expected difference grows, but at a slower rate than the number of flips.

-Another good example of the LLN is the Monte Carlo method.
+Another good example of the law of large numbers is the Monte Carlo method.
 These methods are a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
 The larger the number of repetitions, the better the approximation tends to be.
 The reason that this method is important is mainly that, sometimes, it is difficult or impossible to use other approaches.